Sponsored by Astrobrite Carpet Cleaning Fairfax

 Or another way to say it is tips for eliminating cat urine odor when you’re normally lovable cat begins peeing outside the litter box or spraying your furniture.
 There’s more to worry about than a horrible older prolonged exposure to cat urine.
 Cat urine can cost thousands of dollars in damage to the structure of your home and can create respiratory health problems for your family.
 Astrobrite Carpet Cleaning of Fairfax County has created this definitive guide to show you how to get rid of that pungent smell of cat pee inside your home.

-There are several effective cleaning methods both store-bought and homemade remedies that work is specially well when combined different treatments are also used to attack urine stains.
-On soft surfaces hard surfaces and machine washable items the good news is that you can handle most ordinary accidents on your own without spending a lot of money.
+There are several effective cleaning methods both store-bought and homemade remedies that work is especially well when combined different treatments are also used to attack urine stains.
+On soft surfaces hard surfaces and machine-washable items, the good news is that you can handle most ordinary accidents on your own without spending a lot of money.
 These simple steps will walk you through neutralizing, sanitizing and deodorizing cat urine stains that you can catch quickly.
 You’ll find links to any recommended products we mention in this video in the article below or in the YouTube description first find a stain.

 Goal: Getting Rid of Cat Urine Odor